 “The price of a high-quality lug set, bottom bracket, and fork crown can be close to the price of the entire tube set.
 It’s no wonder so many frame builders have chosen welding as a replacement.
 Lugs reinforce high wear areas on a frame.
 They provide an extra thickness where headset cups and seatpost clamps can distort thin-walled tubes or require the use of thicker, heavier tubing.
 Lugs can also facilitate easier tube replacement and repairs, should they be necessary.”

 “And practicality aside, lugs unquestionably add much to the beauty of your bicycle.
 All in all, I continue using steel for its smooth road handling personality, and lugs for their aesthetic charm.
 The finished result is one I take great pride in and trust you will too.”

 Web Site: peter-mooney.com

-The idea of Alcide Basso is to maintain the same philosophy of Sante Pogliaghi: to propose not only custom bikes, but to offer bikes which are “sewn on”.
+The idea of Alcide Basso is to maintain the same philosophy of Sante Pogliaghi: to propose not only custom bikes but to offer bikes that are “sewn on”.

 Web Site: pogliaghiitalcorsemilano.com

 The German company was founded in 2014 and is located in Pforzheim.
 They build custom handmade steel bicycles.

 Quiring Cycles was founded in 1999 by Scott Quiring, who is an avid cyclist since 1987.
 He started racing in 1989.
 In 1992, he got his first exposure to framebuilding from a company called Greendale Bicycle Co., which was local to his area, and they produced Quiring a custom race bike.